Herbert Maryon: Keswick School of Industrial Art, 1900–1904

 In March 1900 Maryon became the first director of the Keswick School of Industrial Art.
 The school had been opened by Edith and Hardwicke Rawnsley in 1884, amid the emergence of the Arts and Crafts movement.
 It offered classes in drawing, design, woodcarving, and metalwork, and melded commercial with artistic purposes; the school sold items such as trays, frames, tables, and clock-cases, and developed a reputation for quality.
 Already by May a reviewer for The Studio of an exhibition at the Royal Albert Hall commented that a group of silver tableware by the school was "a welcome departure towards finer craftsmanship".
 Two of Maryon's designs, she wrote, "were singularly good—a knocker, executed by Jeremiah Richardson, and a copper casket made by Thomas Spark and ornamented by Thomas Clark and the designer".
 She described the casket's lock as "enamelled in pearly blue and white", and giving "a dainty touch of colour to a form almost bare of ornament, but beautiful in its proportions and lines".
 At the following year's exhibition three more works by the school were singled out for praise, including a loving cup by Maryon.

-Under Maryon's leadership the Keswick School expanded the breadth and range of its designs, and he executed several significant commissions.
+Under Maryon's leadership the Keswick School expanded the breadth and range of its designs; at the same time, Maryon executed several significant commissions.
 His best works, wrote a historian of the school, "drew their inspiration from the nature of the material and his deep understanding of its technical limits".
 They also tended to be in metal.
 Items like Bryony, a tray centre showing tangled growth concealed within a geometric framework, continued the school's tradition of repoussé work of naturalistic interpretations of flowers, while evoking the vine-like wallpapers of William Morris.
 These themes were particularly expressed in a 1901 plaque memorialising Bernard Gilpin, unveiled in St Cuthbert's Church, Kentmere; described by the art historian Sir Nikolaus Pevsner as "Arts and Crafts, almost Art Nouveau", the bronze tablet on oak is framed by trees with entwined roots and influenced by a Norse and Celtic aesthetic.
-Three other commissions in silver—a loving cup, a processional cross, and a challenge shield—were completed towards the end of Maryon's tenure and the school and featured in The Studio and its international counterpart.
+Three other commissions in silver—a loving cup, a processional cross, and a challenge shield—were completed towards the end of Maryon's tenure at the school and featured in The Studio and its international counterpart.
 The cup was commissioned by the Cumberland County Council for presentation to HMS Cumberland, and was termed a "tour de force".